 “Good Bugs or Bad Bugs”

 Now that most of our spring planting is done and everything is growing and looking great.
 Its time to make sure we keep it that way.
 As the temperatures begin to climb and the rainfall decreases you may begin to notice a few visitors in and around the landscape.
-Evidence of this can be seen in the way of yellow patches of grass or insect damage on the leaves of your favorite rose or hibiscus.
+Evidence of this can be seen in the way of yellow patches of grass or insect damage on the leaves of your favorite rose bush or hibiscus.
 This is evidence of a pest infestation where insects such as grub worms or other flying or crawling insects have started feasting on your plants.
 The best way to control these harmful pests is to organize a regular pest control program as well as maintaining a healthy lawn and landscape.

 Alongside these harmful pests there are also insects that are considered to be beneficial to our landscape.
 Beneficial insects are insects that live in and around our landscape and feed on other harmful insects such as aphids, caterpillars, grub worms and other soft bodied insects.
 Today we’ll talk about the bad bugs first and finish up with the good bug solution nature intended.